 Enable Data Labels for Power BI Bar Chart

-Data Labels will display the information about each and every individual horizontal bar.
-In this case, it will display the Sales Amount of each bar.
-To enable data labels, please toggle Data labels option to On.
+Bar Chart Data Labels display information about each individual horizontal bar.
+In this case, it displays the Sales Amount of each bar.
+To enable or format Power BI bar chart data labels, please toggle Data labels option to On.

 Let me change the Color to Green, Display Units from Auto to Thousands, Font family to DIN, Text Size to 10, and Background color to Black with 90% transparency